humphd/IPC144-Notes/part-a-introduction/computers.md

 ## Introduction

-Computers are available in many flavors: mobile devices, smart phones, laptops, tablets, desktops, workstations and servers to name a few.
+Computers are available in many flavours: mobile devices, smart phones, laptops, tablets, desktops, workstations and servers to name a few.
 All of these devices control their operations through software.
 Programmers create this software.
 Users rely on this software to operate their devices.

 We refer to the software with which a user operates their device as application software.
 Application software consists of one or more programs.
 Each program is a full set of instructions that performs a well-defined task on the host device.
 Programmers code these instructions in a programming language.